Hours of operation

 Monday to Friday: 8:30 a.m. to 4:30 p.m.

 How to reach us

 Where to find us

-5790 Côte-des-Neiges (Pavilion H), 2nd floor
+5790 Côte-des-Neiges Rd.
+(Pavilion H), 2nd floor

-Donated money is used to pay for teens to receive psychotherapies that treat an incredibly wide variety of mental health problems and issues, including depression and suicidality, anxiety disorders, self-mutilation, physical and sexual abuse, ADHD, eating disorders, substance abuse, bullying, family discord, anger management problems, and Post Traumatic Stress Disorder.
-The Teenage Health Unit therapists use cognitive behaviour therapy, the gold standard in psychotherapy.
-From 2012-2014 we averaged nearly 2300 psychotherapy sessions per year given to suffering teenagers.
+Donated funds are currently used to deliver psychotherapy to teens for a wide variety of mental health problems, including depression and suicidal tendencies, anxiety disorders, self-mutilation, physical and sexual abuse, ADHD, eating disorders, substance abuse, bullying, family discord, anger management problems, and Post Traumatic Stress Disorder.
+Therapists at the THU use cognitive behaviour therapy, the gold standard in psychotherapy, in providing nearly 2,000 psychotherapy sessions per year.

-- Comprehensive primary healthcare to teenagers (13-19)
+Comprehensive primary health care for teenagers (13-19)

-- Psychotherapy/psychological services to teenagers (13-19)
+Psychotherapy/psychological services for teenagers (13-19)

 Dr. Perry Adler